cairis-platform/cairis/docs/install.rst

 .. code-block:: bash

-   sudo apt install curl && curl -s https://cairis.org/quickInstall.sh | bash -s my-secret-pw
+   sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get dist-upgrade -y && sudo apt install curl -y && sudo apt install net-tools -y && curl -s https://cairis.org/quickInstall.sh | bash -s my-secret-pw

 In addition to configuring and install CAIRIS and its dependencies, the script creates an initial user account (username: test, password: test), and starts cairisd.py as a service.
 You can use *journalctl* to check the CAIRIS log file.